Govind-jha/springboot-work-order-priority-queue/README.md

 ## API Contract ##

 The WorkOrder Api implements the requirement/rules described in the previous section.
-It is used to create a work order queue for service request desk employee.
+It is used to create a work order queue (a #### Priority Queue #### based interface) for service request desk employee.

 ### Response Code And Headers ###
 If response status code is `204 NO CONTENT` or `205 RESET CONTENT`, the response will contain header `x-app-diagnostic`.
 HTTP status `205 RESET CONTENT` means server successfully processed the request, but is not returning any content.
 Unlike a `204 NO CONTENT` response, this response requires that the requester reset the document view (as the content might have changed).